ducky427/electron-template/resources/leiningen/new/electron/README.md

 * scripts/dmg/TestBkg.png
 * scripts/dmg/TestBkg@2x.png

-## Building for release
+## Creating a build for release

+To create a Windows build from a non-Windows platform, please install `wine`.
+On OS X, an easy option is using homebrew.

-On windows before doing a production build, please edit the `scripts/build-windows-exe.nsi` file.
+On Windows before doing a production build, please edit the `scripts/build-windows-exe.nsi` file.
 The file is the script for creating the NSIS based setup file.

-On Mac OSX, please edit the variables for the plist in `finalizeMacRelease` function in `Gruntfile.js`.
+On Mac OSX, please edit the variables for the plist in `release-mac` task in `Gruntfile.js`.

+Using [`electron-packager`](https://github.com/maxogden/electron-packager), we are able to create a directory which has OS executables (.app, .exe etc) running from any platform.

+If NSIS is available on the path, a further setup executable will be created for Windows.
+Further, if the release command is run from a OS X machine, a DMG file will be created.

-To build platform specific release file:
+To create the release directories:

 ```
-grunt fresh-release
+grunt release
 ```

-This will create the binary in the `builds` folder.
+This will create the directories in the `builds` folder.

 Note: you will need to be on OSX to create a DMG file and on Windows to create the setup .exe file.